grafana/grafana/docs/sources/plugins/developing/auth-for-datasources.md

 - `JsonData.dynamicUrl` has the value `http://example.com/api`
 - `SecureJsonData.apiKey` has the value `secretKey`

-a call to the url: `custom/api/v5/some/path`
+a call to the URL: `custom/api/v5/some/path`

-will be proxied to the following url: `http://example.com/api/some/path?apiKey=secretKey`
+will be proxied to the following URL: `http://example.com/api/some/path?apiKey=secretKey`

 An app using this feature can be found [here](https://github.com/grafana/kentik-app).